fearaizor222/template/README.md

 5. Right click on the project (src/main/webapp) and choose "Run on server" to deploy the project on the server.

 - Choose server -> your server
-- Add params -> no
+- Add params -> yes -> your project name (it will be your slug to view the project on the browser)
-- Project name -> your project name (it will be your slug to view the project on the browser)
+- Project name ->  empty

 5. Open your browser and go to http://localhost:8080/<your_project_name>